What are the opening hours?

 Should I bring my own hand sanitiser?

-Yes, that would be preferable.
-Whilst we will provide hand sanitiser at certain points around the Museum, we request that people also bring their own as an extra precaution.
+Yes, that would be fine.
+We also provide hand sanitiser at certain points around the Museum.

 What if I am displaying symptoms of Coronavirus?